Will Coke Dissolve a Tooth? (and Other Coke Experiments)

 We left the pennies in the Coke for 24 hours….

-Some were still dirty, some were shiny…but a different copper color than they had been before going into the Coke.
+24 hours later, some pennies were still dirty, and some were shiny—but a different copper color than they had been before going into the Coke.

 Hmmm.
 Results?
 It kinda sorta worked.
 Kinda.

 Finally we did the infamous “tooth dissolved in Coke“ experiment.
 My oldest happened to have two baby teeth saved from quite awhile ago.
 (At our house, the Tooth Fairy leaves the teeth behind.)
 He agreed to sacrifice two of his teeth for this experiment.

 I mean, who wouldn’t for the chance to see tooth goo?

 One tooth went in the glass, one tooth stayed out as our control.
 We poured the Coke in the glass.